Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

             },
 ```

-#### 15. Click PUT and Wait for the update to complete.
+#### 16. Click PUT and Wait for the update to complete.

 ![Click PUT](../media/resourcemgr7.png)

-#### 16. **Wait** for the scaleset Updating the primary and secondary certificate swap to complete.
+#### 17. **Wait** for the scaleset Updating the primary and secondary certificate swap to complete.
 At the top of page, click GET to check status.
 Verify "provisioningState" shows "Succeeded".
 If "provisioningState" equals "Updating", continue to periodically click GET at top of page to requery scaleset.

 ![resources.azure.com vmss provisioningstate succeeded](../media/resourcemgr11.png)

-#### 17. Swap the "certificate" values in "thumbprint" and "thumbprintSecondary" for the ServiceFabric Cluster resource
+#### 18. In <https://resources.azure.com>, navigate to the service fabric cluster:

 ```
     subscriptions